pogo-account-checker/Pogo-Account-Checker/README.md

 ### Install Pogo Account Checker
 There are two PAC versions.
 You can download the version you want [here](https://github.com/pogo-account-checker/Pogo-Account-Checker/tree/master/apk).
 ### Disable Magisk superuser popup
 The superuser popup may interfere with the text recognition from PAC.
-Therefore, it is recommended to disable these popups by setting `Superuser Notification` to None in the Magisk settings.
+Therefore, it is recommended to disable this popup by setting `Superuser Notification` to None in the Magisk settings.
 ## Checking accounts
 First you have to put your PTC accounts in a `.txt` file, username and password should be seperated by a delimiter of choice.
 The delimiter can be chosen in the settings menu.
 Make sure to place each account on a new line. `.txt` file example:
 ```txt